OUR IMPACT

 Read our latest Annual ReportRead our Sustainability and Inclusion Report

-On expedition – everyone is out of their comfort zone, and that’s a great leveller.
+Out in the wilderness – whether that’s an expedition or an adventure – everyone is out of their comfort zone, and that’s a great leveller.

 Young people’s expectations of themselves and others are challenged.
 Experiences are shared and futures are shaped.

-Our Young Explorers come from a wide variety of backgrounds; from communities facing high levels of economic and social deprivation and from those where expectations of personal and professional success are high.
+Our young people come from a wide variety of backgrounds; from communities facing high levels of economic and social deprivation and from those where expectations of personal and professional success are high.
 Often, these people would never cross paths in any other way.
 With us, they rub shoulders and exchange ideas in tents and canoes, up mountains and in the jungle.

 Our work is transformational for everyone who participates.
 Wider society also benefits from the adventurous, resilient, adaptable team players we help to create.

-Read on to learn more about our impact in 2023, as well as our longer term impact from over 92 years of unlocking self-belief.
+Read on to learn more about our latest impact figures, as well as our longer term impact from nearly a century of unlocking self-belief.

 We believe that young people need the right skills, behaviours, and confidence to tackle contemporary challenges and opportunities.
 In assessing impact, we consider our success in supporting young people to acquire these skills, behaviours, and confidence through our programmes.

-Young people took part in one or more activities with us.
+young people took part in one or more activities with us in 2024

-Of Young Explorers who joined an expedition have a total household income of less than £23,000 a year or they are a looked after child.
+of Young Explorers in 2024 had a total household income of less than £23,000 a year.

-of Young Explorers declared they had a disability or long term health condition.
+of Young Explorers in 2024 declared they had a disability or long term health condition.

 We are interested in the development of knowledge and character attributes as well as the acquisition of skills.
 In our impact assessment, we do not place emphasis on capturing evidence of knowledge acquired as this is such an individual experience – except where it affects behaviours.